 Weedy topsoil and weedy vegetated materials from the advancing quarry will be immediately placed in the floor of the completed extraction area.
 The completed extraction area will be backfilled to approximately 64 m AHD with scalps, course rejects and soil.
-The Stage 8A-8C final landform is shown in Appendix C of the Flood Management Plan.
+The final landforms are shown in Appendix D.